adan2013/PiGuard/README.md

    - Logs are updated in real-time

 5. **System Control:**

+   - Sync device time: Synchronize the Raspberry Pi system time with your phone/device's current time
    - Reboot the Raspberry Pi remotely
    - Shutdown the system safely

+6. **Time Synchronization:**
+   - Click "Sync device time" button in the System Controls section
+   - The system will use your device's current time to set the Raspberry Pi system time
+   - The current system time is displayed in the System Status section (format: HH:MM DD-MM-YYYY)
+   - Note: This feature requires sudo permissions to set system time

 ---